KongBoje/Hand-in-5-React/README.md

 ---

 >## Explain, using examples, how JavaScript array methods, like filter, map and (reduce) are used to generate dynamic HTML structures (tables, ul's etc.), and explain about React Keys.

+>## Explain Mobx and React.
+Mobx - state management library for front end, typically used with React library.
+Mobx is automatic and a lot of the magic happens behind the scene.
+If you have a lot of values, you just need to note them as @observable values, so when this value updates, everything that depends on it also updates.
+Basic MobX decorators like:
+* @observable
+* @computed
+* @action - use on everything that can change
+* @observer

+npm install -g json-server ---------------> install at the root of the project for running the json file backend from the server, the project is in.

+---